If you have struggled with overcoming codependency, the following phrases might resonate with you…

 Your lack of trust in your inner voice is influenced by earlier life experiences.
 There are unhealthy past relationships that shape our negative self-talk.

-If you had a dysfunctional family growing up, then the dysfunctions in your family of origin may have taught you unhealthy relationship skills which you carry over to your adult life and cause you to have codependency.
+If you had a dysfunctional family growing up, your family of origin may have taught you unhealthy relationship skills.
+Further, there is a good chance you carried them over to your adult life and they now cause you to have codependency.
 For example, if you grew up in a family where passive-aggressive communication and silence treatments were the norm, as an adult you don’t have the skills to resolve conflict effectively.
 You become more likely to do whatever it takes to keep the peace.

 When it comes to communication in codependent relationships, it is hard for you to speak your truth.
 You are afraid of confrontation because you are afraid of what will happen next.